Rahul Dev

-Rahul Dev Kaushal (born 27 September 1968) is an Indian actor and former model who predominantly works in Hindi, Telugu, Tamil, Kannada, Malayalam and Odia language films He also participated in Bigg Boss (Hindi season 10) and was evicted on day 63.
+Rahul Dev Kaushal (born 27 September 1968) is an Indian actor and former model who predominantly works in Hindi, Telugu, Tamil, Kannada, Malayalam, Bengali and Odia language films He also participated in Bigg Boss (Hindi season 10) and was evicted on day 63.

 Early life

 Rahul Dev Kaushal was born on 27 September 1968 in New Delhi, India into a Punjabi Hindu Brahmin family with ancestral roots in a village in Jalandhar district.

 Rahul Dev and his younger brother, Mukul Dev, were born to Hari Dev, who was an Assistant Commissioner of Police.
 Hari Dev died on April 17, 2019 at the age of 91.
-Their Punjab-born father had exposed the brothers to Afghan culture and could himself speak both Pashto and Farsi.
+Their Punjab-born father had exposed the brothers to Afghan culture and could himself speak both Pashto and Persian.

 Dev was educated at the St. Columba's School, Delhi.

+Rahul wanted to become a cricketer but later pursued engineering.
 In 1993, while in his final year of college studying to be an engineer, he was discovered by fashion designer Rohit Khosla, who encouraged him to pursue modeling, a path he chose in 1994.
+He has also worked with a garment company before establishing his own business.

 He also has a sister, Rashmi.